 It happened around 3:30 p.m.
 Monday on the 100 block of West Wyoming Avenue in the city's Feltonville neighborhood.

-Police say Samir Jefferson, 14, was struck at least 18 times throughout his body.
+Police said Samir Jefferson, 14, was shot at least 18 times throughout his body.
 Police believe two men fired approximately 35 shots at him.

 He was rushed to Temple University Hospital by medics where he died a short time later.

 Police said they found around 35 shell casings at the scene from two guns.

 Bullet holes could be seen in the side of the Rite Aid, which is not far from Roosevelt Boulevard.